 Putting your life at the service of music and people is his leitmotiv.
 Bikkembergs likes to work with young people (in body or mind) who want to put music at the centre of their lives and during concerts, to get listeners to experience beauty.

 Listen praises the beauty of nature and encourages us to become part of a grand, all-encompassing whole.
 The text is a tribute to the love that finds its origin, its being and effects in the natural forms and elements.
 Love that we not only celebrate with our voices but for which we open up and activate our whole body.

 The song draws on the poem Love’s Philosophy by the English romantic poet Percy B. Shelley.
 In fact, it contains the two verses.
 Well before his time, Shelley was an outspoken environmental activist and understood that man and nature are very much intertwined.
 Here and there, you can hear Woniya waka, a phrase that the composer borrowed from the North American Dakota Indians and that refers to the Holy Spirit as an all-encompassing primal force in nature.

 A striking match with Shelley's text and tribute to nature.
 Accompanied by piano, body percussion and shamanic drum...

 The above recordings are sung by the Vlaams Radio Koor conducted by Bart Van Reyn.
 The 'one man choir' version is sung by Noah Thys, composer and singer (baritone).
-During the World Choir Games the Vlaams Radio Koor sings at a gala concert at 8:30 p.m. on 9 July 2020 in AMUZ (Antwerp).
+During the World Choir Games the Vlaams Radio Koor sings at a gala concert in AMUZ (Antwerp).
 Noah Thys will be performing as a 'one man choir' during the opening and closing ceremony.
-Singers who want to immerse themselves in this technique can participate in the workshop that Noah will give on 12 July at 3:00 p.m. in the Groenzaal, Ghent.
+Singers who want to immerse themselves in this technique can participate in a workshop that Noah will give during the games.